-In the EXPLORER trial, treatment effects for mavacamten were consistently positive across most subgroups with the exception that patients receiving concomitant beta blockers in addition to mavacamten were less likely than patients not on beta blockers to achieve the primary composite endpoint of complete response (30% vs. 59%).
-It is unclear whether this treatment interaction was related to a blunting of the effect of mavacamten or to how the primary endpoint was assessed, which included specifically the exercise testing.
+In the EXPLORER trial, treatment effects for mavacamten across most subgroups were consistently indistinguishable from the average treatment effect with the exception that patients receiving concomitant beta blockers in addition to mavacamten were less likely than patients not on beta blockers to achieve the primary composite endpoint of complete response (30% vs. 59%).
+It is unclear whether this treatment interaction was related to a blunting of the effect of mavacamten or to how the primary endpoint was assessed since it included exercise testing.24 There was no statistically significant difference in the primary endpoint for men versus women.
+Although outcomes are not reportedly separately by race, there were only six Black patients, one Native American or Alaska Native patient, and six Asian patients in the trial.

 We sought evidence on the effectiveness of mavacamten in subgroups of interest such as in children, specific genetic variants of HOCM, and non-obstructive HCM, however, the evidence was not available or not sufficient to assess effectiveness in these populations.
-Data from the MAVERICK trial on the effectiveness of mavacamten in non-obstructive HCM are described in Table D10 of the Report Supplement.
+Data from the MAVERICK trial on the effectiveness of mavacamten in non-obstructive HCM are described in Table D10 of the Report Supplement.27

-In the retrospective study of disopyramide, modest improvements in peak gradient and no improvement in NYHA class was observed in the subgroup of patients who required invasive interventions compared to the subgroup of patient who stayed on drug treatment.
+In the retrospective study of disopyramide, modest improvements in peak gradient and no improvement in NYHA class was observed in the subgroup of patients who required invasive interventions compared to the subgroup of patients who stayed on drug treatment.29

-In the 2015 systematic review with meta-analysis of septal reduction studies, septal ablation was associated with lower peri-procedure complications than myectomy, but greater need for reintervention and permanent pacemaker implantation.
+In the 2015 systematic review with meta-analysis of septal reduction studies, septal ablation was associated with fewer peri-procedure complications than myectomy, but greater need for reintervention and permanent pacemaker implantation.30